TheThinkingHome/Automations/blueprints/automation/linked_entities_pro.md

 ## Requirements

 Home Assistant 2026.6.0 or newer.
 That is the version it is verified on.

+Optional: the built-in HA Uptime integration, if you want the HA-start peer-sync block.
+Setup is one click via Settings > Devices & Services > Add Integration > Uptime.
+The blueprint works fine without it.

 ## Step 1: Import the Blueprint